conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 Of course, this suffix is invisible for applications and is removed on consume.

 :::tip
-In this internal topic, you can also see how concentrated and physical partitions are mapped together!
+In this internal topic, you can see how concentrated and physical partitions are mapped together!
 :::

 ## Limitations